Averysaurus/R-Fundamentals_GSSP/README.md

 # D-Lab R Fundamentals, Condensed GSSP Edition
-This is the repository for D-Lab's introductory R-Fundamentals workshop series, condensed for two 90 minute lectures.
+This is the repository for D-Lab's introductory R-Fundamentals workshop series, condensed for two 90 minute lectures with the GSSP.

 # Download and install R and RStudio